-Cancer patients have a powerful ally at Community Healthcare System, where the latest technology and a broad range of radiation oncology treatment options deliver hope and quality care close to home.
+At the Cancer Centers of Community Hospital in Munster, St. Catherine Hospital in East Chicago, and St. Mary Medical Center in Hobart, cancer patients have powerful allies where the latest technology and a broad range of radiation oncology treatment options deliver hope and quality care close to home.

-We take a multidisciplinary approach.
-Our objective is precise: Radiate and eliminate tumors and cancer cells in a way that minimizes risk to healthy tissue and organs.
+Our multidisciplinary approach ensures each cancer patient receives the most precise, effective treatment to eliminate tumors and cancer cells in a way that minimizes risk to healthy tissue and organs.

 Because every moment matters, we don't only fight cancer.